albatross-hrr25/Toucans456/README.md

 ## Quote from You ##
     "Spend your time cooking, not rifling through your recipe bin."
 ## How to Get Started ##
-    Simply Login, add recipes and tags, and get cooking!
+    Simply login, add recipes and tags, and get cooking!
 ## Customer Quote ##
     "It's nice to have all my loose recipes in one place!"
 ## Closing and Call to Action ##